thu-spmi/CAT/docs/guide_for_third_party_tools.md

    ```
    Utterences in the `feats.scp` and `text` under the same folder should be matched by the utterance IDs.

-- In this repo, suppose we want to use features extracted by Kaldi somewhere else, all we need is link the data folder to your working directory as:
+- Suppose we want to use features extracted by Kaldi and stored somewhere else, all we need is link the data folder to your working directory as:
    ```bash
    ln -s $(readlink -f /path/to/kaldi/egs/[task]/data) /current/repo/egs/[task]/data/src
    ```